-The short answer is that doing so can often make your points go further by requiring fewer points to book a flight.
+The short answer is that doing so can often make your points go further.
+This is because it requires fewer points to book a flight.
 Obviously, if you would rather erase tour packages or Airbnb bookings, points and miles aren’t going to be very helpful on a frequent flyer account.
 Whether to transfer or not depends on what you want to do with the points you have.

-Often, credit card points or miles are worth 1 cent a piece.
+Often, credit card points or miles are worth 1 cent apiece.
 However, when transferred they sometimes get a boost if airlines value miles at something closer to 1.5 or 2 cents per mile.
 The deciding factor should be how many miles the flight costs with each method.
-If a domestic round-trip flight requires 25,000 Delta SkyMiles but would only cost $150 (or 15,000 credit card points), you would be wasting miles if you transferred them first.
-On the flipside, if that same flight costs a whopping $395 (or 39,500 credit card points), you’d be silly not to transfer and book through the airline.
+If a domestic round-trip flight requires 25,000 Delta SkyMiles but would only cost $150 (or 15,000 credit card points), you would be wasting miles if you transfer them first.
+On the flip side, if that same flight costs a whopping $395 (or 39,500 credit card points), you’d be silly not to transfer and book through the airline.

 It is important to keep in mind, however, each of the best credit cards for travel miles offers and bonuses to make sure you’re not cheating yourself out of earning additional points or miles.

 The Capital One® Venture® Rewards Credit Card and Capital One® VentureOne® Rewards Credit Card cards are a popular choice for many travelers.
-Their ease of use, uncomplicated earnings potential and simple redemption method, not to mention the 10x points on bookings at Hotels.com/venture, make them attractive options.
+Their ease of use, uncomplicated earnings potential, and simple redemption method make them attractive options.
 Plus, cardholders can transfer miles to over 15+ leading travel loyalty programs, including new Capital One hotel transfer partners.

-The Chase Sapphire Preferred is often touted as the best premium travel card on the market.
+The Chase Sapphire Preferred is often touted as the best credit card for travel on the market.
 One reason is that Chase allows you to transfer Ultimate Rewards points to participating frequent flyer programs.
-Those programs include Aer Lingus AerClub, British Airways Executive Club, Flying Blue AIR FRANCE KLM, Iberia Plus, Korean Air SKYPASS, Singapore Airlines KrisFlyer, Southwest Airlines Rapid Rewards, United MileagePlus, and Virgin Atlantic Flying Club.
+Those programs include Aer Lingus AerClub, British Airways Executive Club, Emirates, Flying Blue AIR FRANCE KLM, Iberia Plus, Korean Air SKYPASS, Singapore Airlines KrisFlyer, Southwest Airlines Rapid Rewards, United MileagePlus, and Virgin Atlantic Flying Club.
 You can also transfer to hotel partners, including IHG Rewards Club, Marriott Bonvoy, and World of Hyatt.